 Many birds use the island as a roost, making it ideal for bird viewing.
 The egrets return to Chapwani in the early evening from their feeding areas on Zanzibar island.
 During the day, you may sit in the bar and keep an eye out for Sundevall’s blue duikers, a unique indigenous species found only on the island.

 One of the trees at the southern end of the island is also home to a big flock of fruit bats (over 1,000), which sleep on the island during the day and leave in enormous swarms at dark towards the mainland, returning only soon before dawn.

-There is also a tiny cemetery on the island, which explains the island’s English name, Grave Island.
+The tiny cemetery on the island explains the island’s English name, Grave Island.
 It was used by the British in the late 1800s and early 1900s to bury Royal Navy men who died at sea.
 It also has gravestones for the sailors of the HMS Pegasus, which was attacked in Zanzibar harbor by the German cruiser SMS Konigsberg in 1914.
 The cemetery hasn’t been well-kept, yet it has a particular aura and is historically significant.
 It’s worth taking a stroll around the grounds to read the inscriptions on the stones.